C0deKing/hf-application/problem_1/README.md

 using specialized hardware (e.g. Nvidia GPUs or XLA devices such as [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/))

-### Dead Letter SNS Topic
+### Dead Letter SQS Queue

-If a failure were to occur when processing data from any of the [AWS Kinesis Streams](infrastructure/kinesis_streams.tf), the AWS Lambda Dead Letter integration will deliver a message to the [Dead Letter SNS Topic](infrastructure/sqs_dead_letters.tf) configured for this project.
+If a failure were to occur when processing data from any of the [AWS Kinesis Streams](infrastructure/kinesis_streams.tf), the AWS Lambda Dead Letter integration will deliver a message to the [Dead Letter SQS Queue](infrastructure/sqs_dead_letters.tf) configured for this project.

 #### Dead Letter Lambda

-When messages are delivered to the [Dead Letter SNS Topic](infrastructure/sqs_dead_letters.tf) the [Dead Letter Lambda Function](infrastructure/lambda_dead_letters.tf) will update the status of the receipt record in DynamoDB to reflect an errored state.
+When messages are delivered to the [Dead Letter SQS Queue](infrastructure/sqs_dead_letters.tf) the [Dead Letter Lambda Function](infrastructure/lambda_dead_letters.tf) will update the status of the receipt record in DynamoDB to reflect an errored state.
 This enables consumers of this system to add application specific logic around failed interactions with the receipt data processing system.

+### Networking

+While this is not a major component of this project, it is important to note that there is a terraform module in the infrastructure folder dedicated to networking.
+This submodule creates a dedicated VPC and public/private subnets.
+While this is not always the first thought when designing scalable systems, it is important to create isolated networks with reserved IP spaces as systems grow.
+So this submodule is meant to set up the project for future success in the realm of VPC best practices.
+If we had to migrate the project to use GPUs in SageMaker or AWS ECS, the project should use this private VPC and subnets for those resources.